Eric Verstappen

-Eric Verstappen (born 19 May 1994) is a Dutch footballer who plays as a goalkeeper.
+Eric Verstappen (born 19 May 1994) is a Dutch footballer who plays as a goalkeeper for Regionalliga Bayern club Viktoria Aschaffenburg.
+He is not related to the family of Jos and Max Verstappen.

 Club career

 De Graafschap

 In 2015, Verstappen moved from VVV-Venlo to De Graafschap.

 Eintracht Braunschweig II

 In 2017, Verstappen moved to German club Eintracht Braunschweig II.